-The Château de Monte-Cristo is just outside Paris to the west, between St-Germain-en-Laye to the north and Versailles to the south.
-It’s a delightful château that the author Alexander Dumas (1802-1870) had built for him in 1844 after his two novels, The Count of Monte-Cristo and The Three Musketeers shot him to the top of the 19th-century best sellers’ lists.
+There are many day trips you can take from Paris, but one of the best for any fan of literature or architecture must visit the Château de Monte Cristo just outside Paris.
+It’s a delightful château that the author Alexander Dumas (1802-1870) had built for him in 1844 after his two novels, The Count of Monte Cristo and The Three Musketeers shot him to the top of 19th-century bestsellers lists.

 The château is delightful, a rather homely castle you could imagine living in.
 It takes you through the story of this extraordinary writer.

 You wander through a small set of rooms decorated with furniture, art, sculptures, and artifacts.
 The Moorish room on the first floor comes as a surprise among the European-style decor, but it's as authentic as you could want.
 The intimate room—perfect for seduction—was decorated by a Tunisian craftsman he met during his extensive travels and brought back to work on the building.

 A generous host and bon viveur, he lived surrounded by his mistresses and friends, hangers-on and his dogs, cats, parrots, and monkeys.
 Despite the vast amounts of money he earned, he was forced to sell the château though he remained there until 1851.
 After that Dumas lived a peripatetic existence in Belgium, Russia, and Italy.

 Dumas died in 1870 at Puys, near Dieppe, in the house of his son Alexandre Dumas the Younger, best known for The Lady of the Camellias.
 The château passed from hand to hand, suffered from neglect and became dilapidated.
 It was rescued from destruction in 1969 by the local authorities and the Friends of Monte-Cristo.